 19 print(answer["name"], score, failures or ["pass"])1A 2 ['pass']

-This lesson draws the boundary.
+That boundary matters.
 Later evaluation lessons build judge calibration, benchmark selection, and online experimentation in depth.

 PPL needs held-out text.
 If training data includes your evaluation records, lower loss may reflect memorization rather than generalization.
 Product task suites have the same failure: if prompt examples or fine-tuning rows include hidden test tickets, release metrics lose meaning.